-Creative Commons music releases are free to download and share as they are, but depending on the license, you may not be able use the music in derivative or commercial projects without permission from the copyright holder, or a fee to clear perpetual use of a track.
+Creative Commons music releases are free to download and share as they are.
+Depending on the license, however, you may not be able use the music in derivative or commercial projects without permission from the copyright holder.
+You may also be required to pay a license fee to clear perpetual use of a track.

-Music released under CC licenses are always Royalty Free.
-An artist cannot release a track to the public Royalty Free and also register that same track with a collecting agency, as this will incur royalty payments, therefore conflicting with the Royalty Free CC license.
+Music released under CC licenses are always royalty free.
+An artist cannot release a track to the public royalty free and also register that same track with a collecting agency.
+This will incur royalty payments, therefore conflicting with the royalty free CC license.
 Once a track is released to the public domain on a certain CC License, that license is perpetual and will remain.

+Not at all.
 The copyright holder, as owner of the piece, still has the ability to license their music as they please.
-They have the right to sell a license for someone to use their music for a commercial project.
+They have the right to sell a commercial license for someone to use their music for a project.
 Remember, traditionally, a creator of a piece will exclusively give copyright over to a label or publisher.

-Therefore not only do CC licenses enable independent artists to publish music as they please (such as on the Free Music Archive), they also enable licensees to find free or cheap to license music with no royalty payments incurred.
+Therefore not only do CC licenses enable independent artists to publish music as they please (such as on the Free Music Archive), they also enable licensees to find cheap or free to license music with no royalty payments incurred.

 Personally, I release music on the most restrictive CC license BY NC ND 4.0, which means my music can’t be used in any derivative or commercial projects without further license or permission.
-I then sell licenses and subscriptions clearing perpetual use through my licensing website https://ketsa.uk/
+I then sell licenses and subscriptions clearing perpetual use through my music licensing website www.ketsa.uk.

-Other independent artists are taking advantage of the Royalty Free licensing market to set up websites similar to the
+Other independent artists are taking advantage of the royalty free music licensing market to set up websites similar to Independent Music Licensing Collective.

 This can be an attractive business model for an independent artist, as once set up it can create an ongoing passive income from their music.
 But we’ll dive more into this in the next post.

-So obviously the best choice for a licensee is to license music that is guaranteed Royalty Free, whereby they’d receive no legal issues, copyright strikes etc.
+So obviously the best choice for a licensee is to license music that is guaranteed royalty free, whereby they’d receive no legal issues or copyright strikes.